 These blocks can be a lot of things – from headings, through paragraphs, images and custom HTML, all the way to pre-set galleries, buttons and external widgets.
 The blocks we’ve seen so far are numerous and diverse.
-On top of that, developers will be able to create custom ones and share them with the world.
+On top of that, developers are able to create custom ones and share them with the world.
 Here’s a quick example of us browsing the available blocks and using one of them.

 While Gutenberg is set to become a proper page builder in its own right, for the foreseeable future it won’t offer nearly the same functionality.
 If the project lives up to its expectations, it’s highly unlikely that commercial page builders will survive.
 But for the time being, major plugins will be compatible with Gutenberg.

 WordPress is going in a bold direction with Gutenberg, but we find it exciting.
 While we love plugins and have developed a few ourselves, having powerful features in the base version of WordPress is for the best of the community.
 It will mean that if you’re using the built-in page builder you’re guaranteed every plugin will work correctly on your site.
 The same can’t be said about external solutions.
 On top of that developers will be able to add to the catalogue of blocks to further enhance the Gutenberg experience.

 That’s for the future, but what about now?
 Changing a years-old editor might cause issues for some users that will find it hard to adjust to Gutenberg user interface, but we firmly believe it will be for the better.
 The interface looks very appealing when it comes to user experience, it’s simple yet powerful.
-We can’t stress enough how much interactive and engaging features improve the user experience on the site and these two words are perfect to describe Gutenberg.
+We can’t stress enough how much interactive and engaging features improve UX on the site and these two words are perfect to describe Gutenberg.

 Sign up for our newsletter and get immediate access to “Outdated SEO Practices Marketers Should Avoid”, which includes a quiz to test your knowledge of SEO basics.